 You and I allow each other to freely be in each other’s presence on condition that we won’t misbehave.
-Were this not so we’d all still be cowering in our caves, “and the life of man [sic] solitary, poor, nasty, brutish, and short.”
+Were this not so we’d all still be cowering in our caves, “and the life of man solitary, poor, nasty, brutish, and short.”
 In aid of our being able to exit the cave we forfeit our means of self-defense to authorities who promise to defend us from this misbehavior.
 If instead they employ the very means we’ve seconded to them to misbehave, then that misbehavior is (what jurisprudes call) aggravated by their authority.

 Suppose you’re being raped.
 If there are no such authorities in earshot but you have the wherewithal to render your attacker incapable of proceeding, you’re entitled to do so.
 Now suppose you did not have that wherewithal.
 He stands before the court convicted.
 If you were entitled to render him incapable of rape then, why are you, or that now-present authority, not entitled to render him incapable of rape now?

 Well, you’re not, but that authority is.
-That authority figures, quite rightly, that he would be incapable of rape if he genuinely saw the error of his ways and was not under any kind of irresistible compulsion.
+That authority figures, quite rightly, that he’d be incapable of rape if he genuinely saw the error of his ways and was not under any kind of irresistible compulsion.
 That would make him indistinguishable from me.
 Neither he nor I are exactly incapable of rape, but we’re near-enough-good-enough incapable of it.
 So any punishment could only be justified by its deterrent effect on others.

 The answer, of course, lies in (what’s called) the clear and present danger test.
-That the Turks and Caicos Islands might invade England some day is not grounds for England to invade the Turks and Caircos Islands.
+That the Turks and Caicos Islands might invade England some day is not grounds for England to invade the Turks and Caicos Islands.
 But that Egypt had blockaded the Gulf of Aqaba did justify Israel’s preemptive strike on the Alexandria airfields, the first and decisive salvo in the Six Day War.

 That the rapist has raped before goes some distance towards satisfying the clarity component of the test, but it’s neither necessary nor sufficient.
 Suppose that, having raped you, he retires to the bathroom, you find a loaded pistol in the drawer of the bedside table, he emerges from the bathroom, and you put a bullet through his head.
 Most jurisdictions would recognize you had a reasonable expectation of further bodily harm and so acted in self-defense.
 But now suppose it was reasonably clear he was finished with you, at least for now.
 Perhaps he emerged wearing a shirt and tie as if readying himself to return to the office.

-Some jurists would say shoot the fucker anyhow.
+Some members of the jury would say shoot the fucker anyhow.
 But if they say this because they know you know that if you take the matter to the authorities the voluntariness of the encounter will be your word against his, then what they’re saying, in effect, is that you have the right to take the law into your own hands – to be judge, jury, and executioner.
 They can reason this way – and should reason this way – if conviction is a virtual impossibility.
 Then what the court is facing is jury nullification, and the only way for the judge to protect the accused from a violation of natural justice is to override the jury’s guilty verdict.
 And if he does that there’s going to be a lot of dead rapists on a lot of bathroom floors!

 So there’s an interesting dialectic at play, not just in rape cases but likewise in cases of vigilante behavior in general.
 In evolutionary game theory getting this equilibrium right is called an evolutionary stable strategy (or ESS).
 Elsewhere it’s just called common sense.

 Being locked in a closet with a snake that may or may not be poisonous is a present danger but not a clear one.
-Being buried alive in a coffin with no air tube to the surface is a clear danger but not a present one.
+Being buried alive in a coffin with a breathing tube to the surface is a clear danger but not a present one.
 So the score for the test is cumulative.
 There’s no formula for the requisite threshold to trigger a defense of self-defense.
 It’s what the reasonable man on the Clapham omnibus would do, or in this case the reasonable women taking an evening stroll through the park.

 Can that reasonableness be informed by past experience, be it hers or that of her sisters?
 Certainly it can.
 And should.
 But this way too there be dragons.
 The less acceptable term for past experience is stereotyping, a.k.a. prejudice.
 A black youth wearing a hoody in a white neighborhood at three in the morning is up to no good.
 Stand your ground.
 An aboriginal man blocking your egress from the park is likely drunk and thinking himself sexually irresistible.
 If you don’t shoot him now you won’t be able to once he’s grabbed you.
 And so on.